Bloomington Public Adjuster

 Appraisal Clause Expertise and Dispute Resolution

 We manage the entire appraisal process: we select and coordinate your appraiser, prepare evidence packages, attend depositions, and present findings.
-We've won 94% of appraisals we've filed for hail claims, recovering an average of $18,500 above the insurer's pre-appraisal position.
+We have a strong track record on hail claim appraisals in Hennepin County, and we routinely recover thousands above the carrier's pre-appraisal position.

-This isn't a national network of franchise adjusters — it's a local Shoreline team that knows your neighborhood, your roof age, your insurer's denial patterns, and how Minnesota courts have ruled on disputes like yours.
-We stand behind every claim we file.
+This isn't a national network of franchise adjusters — it's a local Minnesota team that knows your Bloomington neighborhood, your roof age, your insurer's denial patterns, and how Minnesota courts have ruled on disputes like yours.
+We stand behind every Bloomington claim we file.

 Frequently Asked Questions